Many nutrients are claimed to be good for your heart.

 Even though many health authorities like the American Heart Association still recommend phytosterols to improve heart health, others disagree.

-For example, The German Drug Commission, France’s Food Standards Agency (ANSES) and UK’s National Institute for Health and Care Excellence (NICE) all recommend against the use of phytosterols for heart disease prevention (1, 16).
+For example, Germany’s Drug Commission, France’s Food Standards Agency (ANSES) and the UK’s National Institute for Health and Care Excellence (NICE) all discourage the use of phytosterols for heart disease prevention (

-There is also a (very) rare genetic condition called phytosterolemia or sitosterolemia, where people absorb large amounts of phytosterols into their bloodstream.
+Keep in mind that a rare genetic condition called phytosterolemia or sitosterolemia makes some people absorb large amounts of phytosterols into their bloodstream.
 This increases heart disease risk (

-Bottom Line: Despite phytosterols leading to reduced cholesterol levels, many studies in both animals and humans suggest that they can increase the risk of heart attacks.
+While phytosterols lead to reduced cholesterol levels, many studies suggest that they can increase your risk of heart disease.

-There is also some evidence that phytosterols may lower the risk of cancer.
+Some evidence suggests that phytosterols may lower your risk of cancer.

 However, the only human studies supporting this are observational in nature.
-These types of studies can only provide hints, but not proof.
+This type of research does not provide scientific proof.

-Throughout the ages, phytosterols have been part of the human diet as a component of vegetables, fruits, legumes and other plant foods.
+For millennia, phytosterols have been part of the human diet as a component of vegetables, fruits, legumes, and other plant foods.

-High intake of phytosterols is claimed to be heart healthy, but the evidence suggests that they are more likely to cause heart disease, rather than prevent it.
+While high intake of phytosterols is claimed to be heart-healthy, evidence suggests that they are more likely to cause heart disease than prevent it.

-Although eating phytosterols from whole plant foods is fine, it is best to avoid phytosterol-enriched foods and supplements like the plague.
+Although it’s fine to eat phytosterols from whole plant foods, it’s best to avoid phytosterol-enriched foods and supplements.